UNT-CSCE-Club/website/README.md

 ### Developers

-We are not currently accepting any contributions to the codebase, but we have big plans for the site and will be accepting contributions in the future.
+We are not currently accepting any contributions to the codebase.

 ### Content Creators / Editors